JohnnyLeungCat/HackernewsDiscordBot/README.md

   - Formats their titles and links.
   - Posts them to Discord using the webhook.

+Feel free to clone and do what you will with this!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Feel free to modify the script or workflow to suit your needs!